louis993546/Compose-Composer/README.md

 - [ ] Create Widget to quickly launch a specific page
 - [ ] Share page with other people

+## Setup & Run

+1. Clone this repo
+1. Open with Android Studio Canary (preferably the latest one)
+1. Setup pre-commit hook by creating `(root directory)/.git/pre-commit` and add `./gradlew spotlessApply`
+1. Run (currently things only show up in tablet size devices)

 ## LICENSE

 MIT License.
 See [LICENSE] file